 The BB&T Atlanta Open was originally purchased by USTA Southern and the USTA from the ATP World Tour on December 17, 2009.
 The 250-point tournament had been played in Indianapolis beginning in 1921.
-In August 2015, GF Sports, LLC, a newly formed integrated event content company, formed by the New York-based financial management company GF Capital Private Equity Fund, and its founder Gary Fuhrman, along with long time sports executive, Jerry Solomon and his Lynnfield-based company, StarGames, acquired the tournament.
+In August 2015, GF Sports, LLC, a newly formed integrated event content company formed by the New York-based financial management company, GF Capital Private Equity Fund, and its founder Gary Fuhrman, and his Lynnfield-based company, StarGames, acquired the tournament.

 For the first time in the tournament’s seven-year history, a non-American took home the BB&T Atlanta Open singles title as Aussie Nick Kyrgios dethroned three-time defending champ John Isner, 7-6(3), 7-6(4).